 Friday, April 27, 2012

-Infantry are simple verticle cuts.
+Infantry are simple vertical cuts.
 Top half of infantry painted with coat colors or flesh and bottom half are pants color or flesh.
 Yes, your Picts and Gauls can be their naked selves without offending anyone.
 Top of plastic infantry peg is painted an appropriate helmet/hat color.
 Part of the fun is figuring out a simple paint scheme, and painting is fast.
-I use craft paint, prefer Ceramcoat (if I can find) or Apple Barrel.
+I use craft paint, prefer Ceramcoat (if I can find) or Apple Barrel or you could try No Paint Armies with Granny Grate.

 Round shields are made with 1/8" paper punch for #7 mesh and 1/16" paper punch for #10 mesh.
 These paper punches are available at Michaels, use your discount coupons to reduce cost further.